Jeremy Noseda: Career

-Noseda started training under his own name in January 1996, initially in California, then returning to Britain in late 1997.
-He is based at the Shalfleet stables in Newmarket formerly occupied by Paul Kelleway.
+He was based at the Shalfleet stables in Newmarket formerly occupied by Paul Kelleway.
 He enjoyed his first Classic victory when Araafa won the Irish 2,000 Guineas in 2006.
 His first triumph in an English Classic came the same year with Sixties Icon winning the St Leger at York.
 He retired from training in June 2019, saddling his final runner in the Wokingham Stakes at Ascot.

-Noseda was educated the Jesuit Catholic school, Stonyhurst College.
+Noseda was educated the Jesuit Catholic school, Stonyhurst College located in Clitheroe.